DmxLarchey/Coq-Kruskal/README.md

 - but also, critically, they served for discriminating when a relation was _full_, ie when the stump is `WFT_leaf`;
 - and finally, there is also a use for stumps to represent when the sub-type of nodes is empty or not (not explained in here).

 I did overlook the last two purposes at first but understanding the role they played lead me search for alternatives that could serve as a replacement for stumps.
-It turns out that in complement to the `af Rᵢ` property, what is really needed is a mark to discriminate for when `Rᵢ : Xᵢ → Xᵢ → Prop` either live over an empty sub-type `Xᵢ`, or when `Rᵢ` is a full relation, or when we just know that `af Rᵢ` holds.
+It turns out that in complement to the `af Rᵢ` property, what is really needed is a mark to discriminate for when `Rᵢ : rel₂ Xᵢ` either live over an empty sub-type `Xᵢ`, or when `Rᵢ` is a full relation, or when we just know that `af Rᵢ` holds.

 This lead me to switch from stumps to AF witnesses: the data of a mark `wᵢ` and its property wrt `Xᵢ/Rᵢ`.
 Unfortunalety, AF witnesses do not have a proper well founded structure, but, _and this is the main insight_, you can use them inductivelly to establish properties of `Xᵢ/Rᵢ` that do not talk about the witness `wᵢ`.
 I did call this notion _well founded induction up to a projection_ and then proved that it is closed under lexicographic products.